FizzCodeSoftware/ObjectListViewRepack/python/trunk/docs/gettingStarted.rst

     ignored

-Before you start trying to use an ObjectListView, you should understand that the process of using one is different to the process of using a normal ListCtrl.
+Before trying to use an ObjectListView, you should understand that it is different to a normal ListCtrl.
 A normal ListCtrl is essentially passive: it sits there, and you poke and prod it and eventually it shows you want.
 An ObjectListView is much more active.
 You tell it what you want done and the ObjectListView does it for you.

 An ObjectListView is used declaratively: you state what you want the ObjectListView to do (via its configuration), then you give it your collection of model objects, and the